About Region 8’s Central Regional Laboratory

 - Training for laboratory analyses and field collection

 - Technical guidance

-The Region 8 Laboratory Facility is located in the Coors Tech Center in Golden Colorado, approximately twelve miles west of the Region 8 office building in downtown Denver.
+The Region 8 Laboratory Facility is located in the Denver Federal Center in Lakewood, Colorado, approximately ten miles west of the Region 8 office building in downtown Denver.
 The Facility's mobile laboratory is maintained and available for emergency response and remote field sampling, testing, and analyses.